What are table feature queries?

 - Feature tile cache (if available)

 If a cache is available, the response cache is sent back to the client immediately.
 If a cache isn't available, the request will look for the next level of cache that is available.
-If no caches are found, the query is processed by the feature service and the response is sent back to the client.
-If the response is cacheable, it will be stored at the appropriate caching level so it can be reused in the future.
+If no caches are found, the query is processed by the feature service

 Client-side cache

 A client-side cache is the response data from queries to the feature service stored in a web browser, native application, or operating system.
 If the cache is available, the applications use this cache first before making requests to the feature service.
-When using the cache, the ArcGIS Maps SDKs also check to see if the features have been updated in the feature service so it can update the local cache.
-A client-side cache is only used by individual applications and cannot be shared with others.
-When available, these are the highest-performing caches.
+When using the cache, the ArcGIS Maps SDKs

 CDN cache

 A CDN cache is the response data from queries stored on CDN servers around the world.
-The CDN caches the data returned from the service for requests for a length of time (cache
+The CDN caches the data returned from the service for requests for a length of time (cache) that you specify in the hosted feature layer

-CDN caches are only available when using ArcGIS Location Platform (private layers) or ArcGIS Online (public layers).
+CDN caches are only available when using ArcGIS Location Platform

 Feature tile cache

-.
+A feature tile is a data structure that contains the results of a query request stored in the server.
+A feature tile is created when a query request contains result or cache.
 The tiles can be sent directly back to the client to satisfy a query request or stored in a feature tile cache, CDN cache, or client-cache for future use.

-stored at the service level as one or more feature tiles.
+A feature tile cache is the response data from queries stored at the service level as one or more feature tiles.
 A feature service cache is used when a client application sends consistent and repeatable queries to a feature service and the service stores the results as feature tiles for future use.
-The ArcGIS Maps SDKs use this mechanism to ask the feature service to store query responses as feature tiles on the service so they can be used by others.
-The cache is managed by the feature service and automatically updated if the underlying features are edited or updated.
-Feature service caches are shared and available to all client applications that send the same query request.
-Feature tile caches are used when client-side and CDN caches are not available.
+The ArcGIS Maps SDK

 URL request

-Required parameters
+https://{host}/{organizationID}/ArcGIS/rest/services/{serviceName}/FeatureServer/{id}/query?{queryParameters}Required parameters

-Name | Description | Examples |
+| Name | Description | Examples |

 f | The format of the data returned. | f=json f=pjson f=geojson f=pbf f=html |

-token | An API key or OAuth 2.0 access token. | token= |
+token | An API key or OAuth 2.0 access token | token= |

 SQL parameters